DanialArab/MLOPS/README.md

 ### Tracking experiments with MLflow

-The MLflow Tracking module allows you to organize your experiments into runs, and to keep track of:
+The MLflow Tracking module allows you to organize your experiments into runs, and **manually** to keep track of:

 + Parameters
 + Metrics